AFM MEASUREMENT AND IMAGING SERVICES

 - Surface potential and work function.

-- Electrostatic gradients, capacitance variations.
+- Electrostatic gradients and capacitance variations.

-Uses & Limitations:
+Uses & Limitations of AFM:

-- What it is great for:
+- What our AFM services are great for:

 - Quantified topography/ roughness of very smooth samples